 How to cancel a regular payment

-Standing order – you can cancel or change the amount, date or frequency by contacting your bank.
+Standing order: you can cancel a standing order, or change the amount, date or frequency, by contacting your bank or building society.

 Recurring payment: cancel by contacting your bank or card issuer and tell them that you have stopped permission for the recurring payment.
 They must refund the money to you along with any related charges.
 But you need to let them know by the end of the working day before the payment is due.